amilch/cryptmark/README.md

 This app allows users to store, read, and search bookmarks end-to-end encrypted in the cloud.

-- UI similar to the old google search, text-based with good readability
-- Bookmarks are encrypted with `bookmarksKey`.
+Bookmarks are encrypted with `bookmarksKey`.
 From the users password the `rootKey` is derived using Argon2.
 The first half of `rootKey` is used to encrypt `bookmarksKey`.
 That way if the user changes their password only `bookmarksKey` has to be reencrypted with the new `rootKey`.

 You can find the frontend at [cryptmark-frontend](https://github.com/amilch/cryptmark-frontend)

+## Live Demo

+You can find a running demo version at <https://amilch.uber.space>

+**It's only a development preview!**\
+Please don't use it to save anything of relevance.
+The server will be shut down at any time and the security of the code ist not tested.

 ## Running